nilearn/nilearn/nilearn/datasets/description/basc_multiscale_2015.rst

 signals in conservative masks of the white matter and the lateral ventricles as well as the first principal components (95% energy) of the six rigid-body motion parameters and their squares (Giove et al., 2009).
-The fMRI volumes were finally spatially smoothed with a 6 mm isotropic Gaussian blurring kernel.
+The :term:`fMRI` volumes were finally spatially smoothed with a 6 mm isotropic Gaussian blurring kernel.